Comic Relief USA: Founding

-Based on the Comic Relief charity in the United Kingdom and dedicated to the memory of comedian Andy Kaufman, the American organization was created in 1986 by comedy writer, producer, and actor Bob Zmuda.
-He worked with HBO executive Chris Albrecht to found the U.S. version in 1986.
+Based on the Comic Relief charity in the United Kingdom and dedicated to the memory of comedian Andy Kaufman, the American organization was created in 1986 by comedy writer, producer, and actor Bob Zmuda and producer Jacques Fiorentino.
+They worked with HBO executive Chris Albrecht to found the U.S. version in 1986.

 Robin Williams, Billy Crystal, and Whoopi Goldberg were chosen to co-host Comic Relief's four-plus-hour maiden fundraiser.
 Other comics involved included Michael Keaton, Richard Dreyfuss, and Penny Marshall, as well as Bob Goldthwait, Howie Mandel, Minnie Pearl, and George Carlin.
 The first show netted US$2.5 million.
 According to the organization's website, more than $50 million has been raised since.

+Filmmaker Judd Apatow's first job in show business was on Comic Relief, working as an assistant for producers Bob Zmuda and Jacques Fiorentino.